Alfred Prettyman: Higher education

-Adviser and honors
+Later life

 A co-chair of literature for the New York State Council on the Arts (1970) he was a consultant for the National Endowment for the Humanities (1970–73), the National Endowment for the Arts (1970–72), and the Asia Society.
 In 1980 Prettyman served as elector, National Medal of Literature and judge for the National Book Awards.
 He served on the editorial board for Christianity & Crisis magazine, was chairman of the Minority Publishers’ Committee of the Council on Interracial Books for Children, and was a member of PEN and Pi Delta Epsilon (Journalism).
 As alumnus trustee he served on the board of Hamilton College.
 His other board services included the Berkshire Farm Center and Services for Youth, NY and Nyack Center (board chair and executive director), Nyack, NY.
 Since 2003 he has been chairman of the board of the Ophelia J. Berry Fund, Inc, dba Pathways to College.